ISISComputingGroup/ibex_developers_manual/Providing-Support.md

   <summary>Script issues</summary>

   1. My script won't load
-    - (TODO: Fill in this whole section)
+     - If `g.load_script` is being used and you see errors of the form `E:  1: error description (error-name)`, these errors are coming from the linter.
+Detailed linter troubleshooting is available [here](https://github.com/ISISComputingGroup/ibex_user_manual/wiki/Error-Checking-Troubleshooting).
   1. My script isn't behaving in the way I expect it to
      - This is a best efforts, and not everyone can provide the same level of support
      - Look at it with respect to basic coding standards and obvious race condition points
      - (TODO: Complete this section)

 </details>